 Similar to uppers, knowing the slang nicknames for downers is extremely beneficial.
 Benzodiazepines like Xanax may go by nicknames such as blues, candy, or z bars.
 Barbiturates may also go by blues or bluebirds.

-Although it may be one of the most common combinations, mixing cocaine and alcohol is just one of the many examples of mixing uppers and downers.
-You or someone you know may have used this combination before.
-If not, you may be wondering why anyone would use these paradoxical substances at the same time.
-Often, it starts with the use of a downer that reduces any anxiety and produces a sense of relaxation.
-However, when energy levels drop they take a stimulant in order to continue participating in the party or another event happening.
+Say, for example, a person starts with the use of a downer that reduces any anxiety and produces a sense of relaxation.
+When their energy levels drop, they take a stimulant in order to continue participating in the party or another event happening.
 This creates a cycle that could lead to significant drug use and drastically increases the risk of overdose or death.
 It is critical to know which drugs are uppers and downers to avoid this combination.